isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-07-01-post-so-what-is-a-singaporean.md

 It also helps to belong to the most successful nation in human history.
 A deep sense of national pride accompanies the sense of national identity.

-The National Day emblem outside City Hall at the 1963 National Day Rally held at the Padang.
-MITA collection, courtesy of National Archives of Singapore.
+The National Day emblem outside City Hall at the 1963 National Day Rally held at the Padang. <i>MITA collection, courtesy of National Archives of Singapore.</i>

 #### **Old Cultures, New Nations**